How Can Brands Distinguish Between CMYK and RGB Color Schemes? Rephrase

 Main Points

-• CMYK subtracts colors, RGB adds.
+- CMYK subtracts colors, and RGB adds.

-• Consider output medium for choice.
+- Consider output medium for choice.

-• Understand color gamut variations for accuracy.
+- Understand color gamut variations for accuracy.

-• Consistency crucial for brand recognition.
+- Consistency is crucial for brand recognition.

 Understanding CMYK and RGB Basics